Surgical Errors Caused By Difficult Intubation

 Attorney Deborah Maliver does.
 She is a doctor, board-certified in internal medicine, as well as being a medical malpractice attorney.
 If you have suffered injury or a loved one has died due to improper intubation, an experienced lawyer who is also a physician will understand your case better than other attorneys.
 Attorney Maliver limits her caseload to devote her full energy to serious cases like yours.

-For additional information about our services, contact a Pittsburgh difficult intubation attorney at Biancheria & Maliver in Pittsburgh for a free consultation.
+For additional information about our services, contact an attorney at Biancheria & Maliver P.C. in Pittsburgh for a free consultation.